 These five-finger gloves look pretty standard.
 One thing that does make them stand out is the color choices available.
 You can choose from a variety of colors, including feminine and masculine options.
 They are available in sizes Small to Extra Large.

-There is a Nylon HC 3000 shell on the outside, and Omni-Heat reflective lining plus 150g micro-temp XF II insulation on the interior of the gloves.
+There is a Nylon HC 3000 shell on the outside, and Omni-Heat reflective lining plus 150g micro-temp XF II insulation on the interior of the gloves for kids.
 The Omni-Heat reflective lining works to derive heat from your child’s own body heat, while the insulation helps to keep the temperature warm on the inside.

 Columbia’s Youth Whirlibird Gloves come with Omni-tech waterproof breathable technology built into the gloves.
 Being both breathable and waterproof, you’ll stay dry, warm, and comfortable all day long.